News // artist-in-residence Dorit Weintal and Salvoandrea Lucifore present The Liminal Passage at Pride East and in Plein Theater

 'The Liminal Passage' by Dorit Weintal & Salvoandrea Lucifora

-'The Liminal Passage' is an interactive performance at the intersection of movement, sound and voice by the duo Weintal & Lucifora (Weintal - multidisciplinary artist, choreographer, dancer.
+'The Liminal Passage' is an performance at the intersection of movement, sound and voice by the duo Weintal & Lucifora (Weintal - multidisciplinary artist, choreographer, dancer.
 Lucifora - trombonist/musician-performer, composer and media artist).